FAQ Seattle University Tournament

 And if you really want that person—coordinate with them to attend the tournament on the same day.

-also based on having similar speaking scores in the program so they are equally matched.
+in the program so they are equally matched.

 My kid doesn’t have partners that are going to the tournament.
 Who do they debate with?